 In real-world detection scenarios, defenders often lack detailed knowledge of the specific forgery techniques employed by attackers.
 Therefore, it is essential to evaluate the model's ability to recognize unfamiliar forgery methods as unknown.
 This assessment is particularly important in cross-manipulation settings, where the model encounters a variety of forgery techniques that were not present during training.
 Our approach aligns with the methodology proposed by Xu et al. \cite{xu2022supervised}.

-The dataset has a total of five classes: the pristine videos and its four manipulated versions.
-For each class, its videos are split into three sets according to the protocol of Xu et al. \cite{xu2022supervised}: 600 for training, 200 for validation and 200 for testing.
+The dataset has a total of five classes: the pristine videos and their four manipulated versions.
+For each class, its videos are split into three sets according to the protocol of Xu et al. \cite{xu2022supervised}: 600 for training, 200 for validation, and 200 for testing.
 Each pristine video and its respective four manipulated versions are kept together in the same set.
 Each video consists of a series of images called frames.
 Given that the algorithm processes images, we select 10 random frames from each video instead of using the entire video.
 We use multitask cascaded computational neural networks (MTCNN) \cite{zhang2016joint} to crop the face from the background.
-Afterwards, the cropped images were resized to a size of 224 × 224 pixels.
+Afterwards, the cropped images are resized to a size of 224 × 224 pixels.
 Open-set classification aims to differentiate between known classes, which the model has been trained on, and unknown classes, which it has not encountered before.
-For our dataset, FF++c23 which has 5 classes, we evaluated four distinct combinations of known and unknown classes.
+For our dataset, FF++c23, which has 5 classes, we evaluated four distinct combinations of known and unknown classes.
 Each combination is made by reserving one of the four facial forgery methods as unknown.

-For each combination, the model is trained on the train sets of the known classes and then tested on the test sets of the unknown and known classes.
+For each combination, the model is trained on the training sets of the known classes and then tested on the test sets of the unknown and known classes.
 The performance metrics were then documented for each combination.